agent:// Protocol

 |---|---|---|

-| 0 | Direct Invocation | Parse agent+https:// URIs, call directly |
+| 0 | Direct Invocation | Parse agent+<protocol>:// URIs, call directly |

 | 1 | Discoverable | Publish /.well-known/agents.json |

-| 2 | Resolvable | Implement full resolution with caching |
+| 2 | Resolvable | Implement full resolution with caching, multiple transports |

-| 3 | Full | Capabilities, auth, versioning, composition |
+| 3 | Full | Capabilities, authentication, versioning, composition |

 Level 0 costs zero infrastructure — just use the URI format.
 Each level adds functionality without breaking what came before.

-Transport Agnostic
+Transport Bindings

 One URI scheme, any transport.